-Much of the data needed for Risk Terrain Modeling (RTM) are of public record.
-While data may be obtainable from various external sources, such as GIS data clearinghouses or public data portals, “internal” sources (i.e., city agencies/departments) may have better and more up-to-date information, so be sure to carefully consider all sourcing options.
+Much of the data needed for Risk Terrain Modeling (RTM) are publicly available.
+While data may be obtainable from various external sources such as public data portals, “internal” sources (i.e., city agencies/departments) may have better and more up-to-date information, so be sure to consider all sourcing options.

 3 data inputs are required for RTM: